Emefiele: Court fixes July 25 for trial

 The suspended Governor of the Central Bank of Nigeria, CBN, Mr. Godwin Emefiele, will on July 25, appear before the Lagos Division of the Federal High Court.

-It will be recalled that operatives of the security agency had on June 10, stormed Emefiele’s Ikoyi residence in Lagos on June 10, a day after he was suspended as the governor of the CBN by President Bola Tinubu.
+It will be recalled that operatives of the security agency had on June 10, stormed Emefiele’s Ikoyi residence in Lagos after he was suspended as the governor of the CBN by President Bola Tinubu.

 He was arrested and had since then remained in custody, with the DSS maintaining that his detention was based on the order of an Abuja Chief Magistrate Court.